stammy/focal-point/README.md

 ## High-Resolution Images, But Smaller Filesizes!

-Using a technique from the blog post [Retina Revolution](http://blog.netvlies.nl/design-interactie/retina-revolution/) by Daan Jobsis, we're able serve high-resolution images to high-density displays, such as Retina displays.
-But as the same time, standard resolution devices are not affected by large file sizes.
+While not required, you can render high-resolution images using a technique from the blog post [Retina Revolution](http://blog.netvlies.nl/design-interactie/retina-revolution/) by Daan Jobsis.
+Essentially you would serve high-resolution images, but with also high image compression.
+Amazingly this works great for high-density devices, such as Retina displays, but as the same time, standard resolution devices are not affected by being served large file sizes.
 The technique is so simple its genius: __"A smaller filesize AND a better quality on both screen types!
 This is impossible."__ I encourage you to [read his entire post](http://blog.netvlies.nl/design-interactie/retina-revolution/).

-Because we're entering a responsive web now, and elements need to be fluid and adjust to the available display, setting exact pixel dimensions for images becomes a large challenge.
-However, it is now in the past that browsers had poor image downsizing abilities.
-Today browsers now do a remarkable job of resizing images on the fly, which is one of the primary reasons this framework is now possible.

 ## HTML Pattern

+Not too scarey right?
+If you've ever used a _div_ or _img_ element before you should be good to go.

     <div class="focal-point">
         <div><img src="http://demo.cdnconnect.com/images/hi-res/chrysler-plant.w1020.q20.jpg"></div>